 Official language policy for graded work: In accordance with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded.

-To encourage in-class participation, we will have in-class quizes.
-Each quiz is worth 0.4% of the total marks.
-For each student, we will take their top 25 quizes out of all of the quizes they answer for 10% of their total mark.
+To encourage students to keep up with the material on a regular basis, we will have quizes due before each lecture.
+Each quiz is worth 0.2% of the total marks.
+For each student, we will take their top 25 quizes out of all of the quizzes they answer for 5% of their total mark.
 The quiz will be completed on MyCourse.

 It is very important that each student complete all assignments on their own, as this is the best way to learn the material.
 By working hard on the assignments, you will gain essential experience needed to solve problems on the midterm and final examinations.
 To receive full grades, assignments (as well as all other course work) MUST represent your own personal efforts (see the section on Plagiarism Policy and Assignments below).Late Policy: